d2l-ai/d2l-en/chapter_introduction/index.md

 # Introduction
 :label:`chap_introduction`

+--TEST BEGIN--

+cite: :cite:`Devlin.Chang.Lee.ea.2018`
+citep: :cite:p:`Devlin.Chang.Lee.ea.2018`
+citet: :cite:t:`Devlin.Chang.Lee.ea.2018`

+--TEST END--

 Until recently, nearly every computer program that you might interact with on an ordinary day was coded up as a rigid set of rules specifying precisely how it should behave.
 Say that we wanted to write an application to manage an e-commerce platform.
 After huddling around a whiteboard for a few hours to ponder the problem, we might settle on the broad strokes of a working solution, for example:
 (i) users interact with the application through an interface running in a web browser or mobile application;
-(ii) our application interacts with a commercial-grade database engine to keep track of each user's state and maintain records of historical transactions; and (iii) at the heart of our application, the *business logic* (you might say, the *brains*) of our application spells out in methodical a set of rules that map every conceivable circumstance to the corresponding action that our program should take.
+(ii) our application interacts with a commercial-grade database engine to keep track of each user's state and maintain records of historical transactions;
+and (iii) at the heart of our application, the *business logic* (you might say, the *brains*) of our application spells out in methodical a set of rules that map every conceivable circumstance to the corresponding action that our program should take.

 To build the brains of our application, we might enumerate all the common events that our program should handle.
 For example, whenever a customer clicks to add an item to their shopping cart, our program should add an entry to the shopping cart database table, associating that user's ID with the requested product's ID.
 We might then attempt to step through every possible corner case, testing the appropriateness of our rules and making any necessary modifications.
 What happens if a user
 initiates a purchase with an empty cart?
 While few developers ever get it completely right the first time
 (it might take some test runs to work out the kinks), for the most part, we can write such programs and confidently launch them
 *before* ever seeing a real customer.
 Our ability to manually design automated systems that drive functioning products and systems, often in novel situations, is a remarkable cognitive feat.
 And when you are able to devise solutions that work $100\%$ of the time, you typically should not be worrying about machine learning.

 Fortunately for the growing community of machine learning scientists, many tasks that we would like to automate do not bend so easily to human ingenuity.
 Imagine huddling around the whiteboard with the smartest minds you know, but this time you are tackling one of the following problems:

 * Write a program that predicts tomorrow's weather given geographic information, satellite images, and a trailing window of past weather.